KaruroChori/tauri-update-server/readme.md

 ```

 ## TODO
-- Accept suggestions from the client for a specific version
+- Accept suggestions from the client for a specific version.
-- Provide CLI via a separate tool to push new releases on the server
+- Provide CLI via a separate tool to push new releases on the server.
+- Custom callbacks for some of the failure events.
 - Async checks on the db to tag licences which are cheating.

 ## ER Schema